Gift Wrapped (game show)

 Gift Wrapped (previously called The Gift List) is a British game show that aired on ITV from 18 to 29 August 2014.
-It was hosted by Eamonn Holmes and Ruth Langsford.
+It was hosted by Eamonn Holmes and Ruth Holmes.

 Gameplay

 Three couples compete against each other in a series of quiz rounds for a chance to win all five of their selected prizes and a bonus holiday.

 Round 1

 In the first round, nine categories are shown on the board, each consisting of nine questions.
 Each team chooses a category and must answer questions correctly in a row to earn points.
 Once a team misses a question or answers all nine questions correctly, their turn ends.
 The team with the most points on each turn gets to "unwrap" one of their "gifts".
 The round ends when each team has selected two categories.

 Round 2

 In the second round, the teams take turns answering questions which require filling in the missing item from a series of lists.
 Each correct answer unwraps a team's gift.
-The first two teams to unwrap all five of their gifts move on to the next round, the other leaves with nothing.
+The first two teams to unwrap all five of their gifts move on to the next round, and the other leaves with nothing.